 Wall coating for commercial premises in Norwich

-Norwich sits further inland than its county’s coastline suggests, but East Anglian weather still reaches it: long damp winters, wind-driven rain and enough seasonal movement to open hairline cracks in render.
-Commercial wall coating in Norwich is the practical response for owners who are tired of repainting the same elevations every few years.
+Norwich sits further inland than its county’s coastline suggests, but the East Anglian weather still finds it.
+We see long damp winters here, wind-driven rain and enough seasonal movement to open hairline cracks in render.
+Commercial wall coating in Norwich is the practical response for building owners who are tired of repainting the same elevations every few years.
 Specified properly, a coating system closes up porous masonry, spans fine cracking and gives a shopfront, office or industrial unit one consistent finish instead of a patchwork of old repairs.
 Specified badly, over damp or poorly prepared walls, it peels within a couple of winters.
-The gap between those two outcomes is the survey, which is why we do not price a wall we have not inspected.
+The gap between those two outcomes is the survey.
+That’s why we don’t price a wall we haven’t inspected.

 The surfaces Norfolk buildings put in front of us